superjes1/Break-A-Leg/README.md

 This allows the player to see the current state of their Body Wounds via the ACE medical menu, which lets the mod feel consistant.
 For example, Pain is split into 4 levels: No Pain, Mild Pain, Moderate Pain, Severe Pain.

+### Incapacitation Logic
+Now that the damage states of each leg and the body has been calculated, we can determine if the player should be incapacitated or not.
+To simplfy it, the more wounded one part of your body is, the less wounded the rest of your body needs to be in order to become incapacitated.
+However, by default, both legs need to be wounded to atleast a Minor level in order for the player to become incapacitated, with one exception.

+If anything has been damaged to a "Catastrophic" level, the player will become incapacitated, regardless of how wounded they are elsewhere on their body.
+If one leg has been damaged to a "Critical" level, and the other has been damaged to atleast a "Minor" level, then player will become incapacitated.
+If the player still isnt incapacitated, then it checks to see if both legs have atleast "Major" damage done to them, and if so incapacitates them.
+If not, it will do one final check to see if both legs have taken "Minor" levels of damage, and there are alteast "Minor" Body Wounds present.

+It should be noted that damage levels do scale downwards, so a "Critical" wound on one leg and a "Major" on the other would satisfy both the second and third critera.
+Similarly, Body Wounds can be used as a subsitute for higher level leg wounds, however this only matters if you disable the requirement for both legs to be wounded.

 ### Stackable Wounds
 The Stackable Wounds system makes it so that multiple Wounds of the same Wound Level, or higher, need to be stacked together in order to incapacitate the player.